FloyHopkins/CarX-Street-Cars-Glitch/README.md

 # CarX-Street-Cars-Glitch
 There is a glitch in CarX Street that allows players to get unlimited cars.
-To do this, players need to follow these steps:
+To do this, you need to follow these steps:

 Go to the Car Dealership.
 Select the car that you want to glitch.